 Sadly, I think that “loving ourselves” has been misused by some to be insensitive to the needs of others, which is not God’s intention for us in giving us this commandment.
 So, what is this love we are to have for ourselves?
 What it is not is a selfishness that ignores the needs of others, nor is it about materialistic indulgences for our personal pleasure.
 I am not decrying wealth, nor am I saying we should not enjoy the abundance God blesses us with.
 But that is not really about loving ourselves the way God calls us to.

 Think about the person you love most dearly… What do you want for that person?
 I am sure the list will include all that is good, such as success through making good choices in life, joy, peace, good health, strong relationships, upright character and the list can go on.
 You want the ones you love to see themselves as valuable.
 Yet we often deny ourselves these very things.
 We don’t love ourselves well when we knowingly make poor choices; we don’t love ourselves well when we don’t value and develop the gifts God gave us; we don’t love ourselves when we compromise our integrity; we don’t love ourselves when we ignore discipline; we don’t love ourselves when we think we don’t matter.
+We don’t love ourselves when we constantly tell others “yes” and ourselves “no”.
 The many choices we make to not love ourselves result in a heart and mind burdened with guilt, shame, regret, worry, and often a body that is abused and not well cared for.
 We won’t want this for those we love dearly….
 Why then do we choose it for ourselves?